 Clark could hear Mina tsk tsk over his language as he unscrewed four rusting hinges, cleaned the wood beneath them, then loaded the paintbrush from a newly opened can.
 She was quite proper in her speaking while he was tried to recall mannerly rules.
 But, then, they were so different in every way, it was a wonder that they had made it fifteen years.

 Mina grew tired of the sunny palette of California while he had found himself utterly adapted after a month.
-She liked more variety while he liked the constancy so it followed that for him routine was appreciated and for her, spontaneity was enjoyed.
+She liked more variety while he liked the constancy so it followed that for him routine was appreciated and for her, spontaneity was needed.
 Clark liked essential orderliness and she liked a little mess in every room “to make the scene more interesting.”
-People were not his thing, other than for the sake of business but give Mina a chance to greet a stranger and she would have them gabbing up a storm with her in no time.
+People were not his thing, other than for the sake of business but give Mina a chance to greet a stranger and she would have them gabbing up a storm in no time.

 They had one main thing in common: they loved each other.
 So they tolerated things, supported each other, had plenty of laughs, survived the spats trying to figure out how to manage life together.
 It just worked.